cms-l1-dpg/L1MenuRun3/development/L1Menu_Collisions2023_v1_0_0/PrescaleTable/README.md

 * plus DoubleEG11 seed for B Parking
 * plus L1_HTT280 (DiHiggs Parking)

-You can also use **column 1.70E34** with some other L1 seeds under discussion enabled:
+You can also use **column 1.70E34** (PrescaleSet 6) with some other L1 seeds under discussion enabled:
 * Seeds to design other options for Bsmumu:
   * Bit 78: L1_DoubleMu5_SQ_OS_dR_Max1p6
   * Bit 68: L1_DoubleMu3er2p0_SQ_OS_dR_Max1p6